Creating posts, trying to engage with other accounts, chasing trends… and still not seeing the growth? Then you need a social media manager.

 1.5 Monitor the latest trends

 The world of social media is like a whirlpool.
-Trends, hashtags, viral news, best practices changes every day.
+Trends, hashtags, viral news, and best practices change every day.
 Keeping up with all this is the biggest challenge for a social media manager.

 1.6 Review analytics